 Note that Max $3SAT \in APX$.
-They called problems like Max 3SAT APX-complete.
+Papadimitriou & Yannakakis called problems like Max 3SAT APX-complete (we define this later).
 They then showed many problems were APX-complete.

 We contrast what they could conclude with what we can conclude.
 Let X be a problem in APX that we wish to show is likely not in PTAS.